 Lefferts Historic House

-Lefferts Historic House is open from 12-6pm Thurs-Sun.
+Lefferts Historic House is only open on select holidays from January–April.

 The Lefferts Historic House is located in the Children’s Corner near the Willink entrance, at Flatbush Avenue and Empire Boulevard.